IvanNik17/Generative-Image-Anonymization-Pipeline/README.md

 - The pre-processed images will be put in the pre_processing directory
 - Run the generate_pipeline.py, change the input directories if needed
 - The generated augmentations will be put in the results directory

+- To create the pixelized, blurred, and obscured images run the make_base_comparisons.py